Vulvar cancer, usually a skin cancer, develops in the area around the opening of the vagina.

 Vulvar cancer begins on the surface of the vulva.
 Most of these cancers grow slowly, remaining on the surface for years.
 However, some (for example, melanomas) grow quickly.
 Untreated, vulvar cancer can eventually invade the vagina, the urethra, or the anus and spread into lymph nodes in the area.

-White, brown, or red patches on the vulva may be precancerous (indicating that cancer is likely to eventually develop).
-Vulvar cancer usually causes unusual lumps or flat, red sores that can be seen and felt and that do not heal.
+Redness or a change in skin color of the vulva may be precancerous (indicating that cancer is likely to eventually develop).
+Vulvar cancer usually causes unusual lumps or flat, red, or flesh-colored sores that can be seen and felt and that do not heal.
 Sometimes the flat sores become scaly, discolored, or both.
 The surrounding tissue may contract and pucker.
 Melanomas may be bluish black or brown and raised.
 Some sores look like warts.
 Typically, vulvar cancer causes little discomfort, but itching is common.
 Eventually, the lump or sore may bleed or produce a watery discharge (weep).
 These symptoms should be evaluated promptly by a doctor.

 If vulvar cancer is detected and treated early, about 3 of 4 women have no sign of cancer 5 years after diagnosis.
-The percentage of women who are alive 5 years after diagnosis and treatment depends on whether the cancer has reached the lymph nodes.
-If it has not, 96% are still alive.
-If it has, only 66% are still alive.
+The percentage of women who are alive 5 years after diagnosis and treatment depends on whether and how far the cancer has spread:

 Melanomas are more likely to spread than squamous cell carcinomas.

 Depending on the extent and type of the cancer, all or part of the vulva is surgically removed (a procedure called vulvectomy).
-Nearby lymph nodes are also removed.
+Nearby lymph nodes are usually also removed.
+But sometimes doctors can instead do a sentinel lymph node dissection (removal of the first lymph node that would be affected by the cancer—see What Is a Sentinel Lymph Node?).
+This lymph node is checked for cancer.
+If it is cancer-free, no other lymph nodes need to be removed.
 For early-stage cancers, such treatment is usually all that is needed.

 For more advanced cancers, radiation therapy, often with chemotherapy (with cisplatin or fluorouracil), may be used before vulvectomy.
 Such treatment can shrink very large cancers, making them easier to remove.
 Sometimes the clitoris and other organs in the pelvis must be removed.